 EU support for conflict resolution

-The EU continues to support Georgia’s efforts to overcome the consequences of internal conflicts in Georgia’s breakaway regions of Abkhazia and South Ossetia dating back to the early 1990s as well as to stabilise the situation following the outbreak of hostilities in August 2008.
-It remains firmly committed to its policy of supporting Georgia’s territorial integrity within its internationally-recognised borders as well as engagement with the breakaway regions of Abkhazia and South Ossetia in support of longer term conflict resolution.
+The EU continues to support Georgia’s efforts to overcome the consequences of internal conflicts in Georgia’s breakaway regions of Abkhazia and South Ossetia dating back to the early 1990s, as well as to stabilise the situation following the outbreak of hostilities in August 2008.
+The EU remains firmly committed to its policy of supporting Georgia’s territorial integrity within its internationally-recognised borders, as well as engagement with the breakaway regions of Abkhazia and South Ossetia in support of longer-term conflict resolution.
 The EU appointed in July 2003 an EU Special Representative for the South Caucasus (EUSR) (since 2011 - EU Special Representative for the South Caucasus and the crisis in Georgia).
 This underpins the EU's commitment to actively contribute to the peaceful resolution of conflicts and to confidence-building efforts in the South Caucasus, while reaffirming Georgia's territorial integrity and sovereignty.
 The EUSR co-chairs together with the UN and OSCE the Geneva International Discussions, launched following the outbreak of hostilities in August 2008.

 The EU also deployed a civilian mission in the immediate wake of the August 2008 hostilities, the EU Monitoring Mission (EUMM) in Georgia, with a mandate to monitor parties' compliance with the ceasefire agreement.
 The most visible component of EUMM's work is patrolling the areas adjacent to the Administrative Boundary Lines with the breakaway regions.